rastaehli/mkr-paper/mkr.md

 # How Does MKR Do The Same?

-MKR is a proof of concept implementation of a generic QCM planner and provisioner.
-It plans by backward chaining: given a meta-component with the specification of a goal component type,  MKR searches its repositories for candidate meta-components that can satisfy the goal.
-Each candidate meta-component either identifies an assembled component or contains an plan that can be executed to build the desired component.
+MKR is a proof of concept implementation of a generic QCM builder.
+Given the goal of building a component from a meta-component with only the type specified,  MKR searches its repositories for candidate meta-components that can satisfy the goal.
+Each candidate meta-component either identifies an built component or contains an plan that can be executed to build the desired component.
 If a candidate's plan has unresolved dependencies, these serve as subgoals for recursive invocations of MKR.

+## Example
+-   goal build running WebApp-1.0-* at http://www.myorg.domain:8080/myapp
+-   plan:
+    - builder Deployer-x.x at http://www.myorg.domain:9000/deployer
+    - dependency "warFile" -> build WebApp.war-1.0

 For example, to deploy the latest revision of  a web application "WebApp-1.0-*" (version 1.0 that is still in development) to a server "www.myorg.domain", port 8080 with context "myapp", we define a MetaComponent (in Turtle RDF syntax):